 - Mid-2005 saw sales volume peak for all types of real estate in California, with nearly 754,000 homes sold that year;

-- sales bottomed in 2008 and were artificially inflated in 2009 due to subsidy-induced purchases and speculators jumping on the momentum, but remained 40% below 2005;
+- sales bottomed in 2008 and were artificially inflated in 2009 due to subsidy-induced purchases and speculators prematurely jumping on that momentum, but remained 40% below 2005;

 - 2011 increased slightly in sales volume while decreasing in sales prices, a normal price adjustment condition;

-- 2013 home sales volume stagnated, while home prices continued to increase rapidly, not a good sign for the immediate future; and
+- 2013 home sales volume stagnated while home prices increased rapidly some 30+%, not a good set of signs for the immediate future; and

 - 2018 saw sales volume decrease rapidly in the fourth quarter, ending the year 4% below 2017;